Building Your Portfolio

-As a freelance graphic designer, your portfolio is key to getting hired — which means you need a good amount of projects to showcase your skills and experience to clients.
-However, self-initiated work is often substandard, and doesn’t translate well into real world situations.
+As a freelance graphic designer, your portfolio is key to getting hired, which means you need a good amount of projects to showcase your skills and experience.
+However, self-initiated work is often substandard and doesn’t translate well into real world situations.

-At the same time, while you need a portfolio to attract clients, you can’t build one without any working designs.
+On the other hand, you can’t build a portfolio without any working designs.
 Fortunately, there are a few ways to work around the issue.
-One is to jump right in and deal with real world clients.
-For that, you might want to consider working for free.
-Although the idea sounds counterintuitive, doing so will allow you to accumulate professional experience right from the get-go.
+One is to jump right in and provide your services to real world clients pro bono.
+Although the idea might not be appealing, it will allow you to accumulate professional experience from the get-go.

-Before that, make sure you don’t use your actual brand name so it doesn’t get associated with free services.
-Since you’re doing this temporarily, a generic name that’s somewhat memorable will suffice.
-Once that’s done, let’s explore the different ways to build your portfolio.
+If you decide to go this route, I suggest you don’t use your actual brand name so it doesn’t get associated with free services.
+Since you are doing this temporarily, a generic name should suffice.
+Now, let’s explore different ways to build your portfolio.

-Reddit is a social networking service with online communities based around subreddits, with /r/freedesign being a great place to get your feet wet.
-It’s a subreddit created for clients seeking free graphic design services and designers looking to expand their portfolios.
-Logo design is particularly sought after, though there are requests for everything, from web to poster designs.
+Reddit is a social networking service with online communities based around subreddits, with r/freedesign being a great place to get your feet wet.
+It’s a subreddit created for clients seeking free graphic design services and designers looking to expand their portfolios, with logo design being particularly sought after.

-Requesters have to fill up a design brief with as much information as possible before posting a request, and for good reason — a thorough and articulate design brief is critical to the design process.
-After all, design is about problem solving, and you can’t solve a problem without fully understanding what the problem is.
-A design brief helps you understand what the client needs, allowing you to create solid, manageable goals for the project.
+Requesters have to fill a design brief with as much information as possible before posting a request, and for good reason — a thorough and articulate design brief is critical to the design process.
+After all, design is about solving a problem, so you need to understand the problem as much as possible before coming up with a solution.
+A design brief helps you understand what the client needs and allows you to create solid, manageable goals for the project.

-/r/freedesign connects you to clients from all walks of life.
-As such, you will find requests that differ greatly in scope.
-Taking them on gives you the chance to push your creativity and create designs that are rich in variety.
+r/freedesign connects you to clients from all walks of life, with requests that differ greatly in scope; taking these requests on gives you the chance to push your creativity and diversify your skills.
 A diverse portfolio highlights your adaptability — something clients often look for when hiring a graphic designer.
-Having experience in different types of projects will help you reach out to a wider audience as well.
+Having experience in different types of projects will help you reach a wider audience as well.

 99designs is the world’s largest marketplace for graphic design.
 There, clients hold contests in different design categories, with designers submitting their best entries.
 A cash payment is then awarded to the selected designer.

-Similar to /r/freedesign, you will find many different clients — and thousands of contests — on 99designs.
+You will find many different types of contests on 99designs.
 A design brief is required for every contest so you can better tailor your submission to client specifications.

-While money isn’t a priority for now, by focusing on creating quality designs, you may actually have a good chance of winning some contests.
-In addition, joining a contest gives you the chance to check out submissions from other designers.
-It’s definitely interesting to see how they process the same information and produce vastly different results.
+While money isn’t a priority for now, by creating quality designs you may have a good chance of winning some contests.
+Also, take some time to check out submissions from other designers.
+It’s definitely interesting to see how different people process the same information and produce vastly different results.

 Fiverr is an online marketplace offering services for $5 and up, hence its name.
 Normally, the idea of creating quality designs for just five bucks is absurd.
 However, since your purpose now is to build your portfolio, think of the earnings as a bonus.

-Since you’re providing free services, consider filling two needs with one deed by contributing your skills to a charitable cause.
-It’s a good idea to find a nonprofit organization you believe in so you will be motivated to put in your best effort.
+Since you are providing your services for free, why not fill two needs with one deed by contributing your skills to a charitable cause?
+Find a nonprofit organization you believe in so you are motivated to put in your best effort.

 However, don’t forget that free doesn’t mean unprofessional.
 By providing quality work regardless of price, you develop enduring designer-client relationships that will benefit both parties in the long run.